Towards One-step Causal Video Generation via Adversarial Self-Distillation: Methodology

 A key drawback of DMD is its lack of flexibility.
 The resulting student model is optimized for a single, fixed number of steps, requiring a separate distillation for each desired configuration (e.g., 4 steps vs. 2 steps).
 To overcome this rigidity, we introduce a method that aligns the outputs of a single few-step model across varying step counts.

 Our core idea is to align the $n$-step denoising distribution with the ($n\!+\!1$)-step version.
 This ensures that the model can maintain consistent, high-quality output regardless of the chosen few-step setting.
-Similar to adversarial diffusion distillation~\citep{sauer2024adversarial,lin2024sdxl}, this alignment is performed using a discriminator $D_{\psi}^n$, which is tasked with making the outputs of adjacent denoising steps indistinguishable through a relativistic pairing GAN objective~\citep{jolicoeur2018relativistic}.
+Since adversarial distillation objectives~\citep{sauer2024adversarial,lin2024sdxl} are known to preserve sharpness and fine details better than DMD under low-step constraints, this alignment is performed using a discriminator $D_{\psi}^n$.
+This discriminator’s task is to make the outputs of adjacent denoising steps indistinguishable through a relativistic pairing GAN objective~\citep{jolicoeur2018relativistic}.
 The adversarial self-distillation loss is represented as:

 where $G_{\theta}^n$ tries to maxmize $\mathcal{L}_{\text{ASD}}$ and $D_{\psi}^n$ is optimizied to minimize it. $f(t)=-\log \left(1+e^{-t}\right)$ is drawn from classic GAN~\citep{goodfellow2020generative,nowozin2016f} and $\Psi$ represents the adding noise process. $G_{\theta}^{n}$ and $G_{\theta}^{n+1}$ are the generated output of the few-step generator with $n$ steps and $(n\!+\!1)$ steps.